googlefonts/gf-docs/METADATA/README.md

 ### `subsets`

-List of all character subsets available in Google Fonts API for the given font family.
+Repeated for each character subsets available in Google Fonts API for the given font family.
 29 possible values:

 * `arabic`